-Inform the office and the homeroom teacher if you change your address or telephone number or if there is a change in last name of parent or student.
+Inform office personnel if you change your home address, email address, telephone number, or if there is a change in last name of parent or student.
 MCS is not authorized to use any name other than the child's legal name on school records or publications.
 In case of legal change of name, proper papers should be presented to the school.